8fuhst/BLS_Projekt/README.md

 Now there should be a .war file containing the project within the bls_backend target folder.
 This .war file can be used to deploy on any Tomcat or Apache server.

 ## Frontend
+The frontend is a seperate Vue-app.
+For further details on deployment and local development see README in the 'bls_frontend' folder.